rinzcoin-project/RxLeaf_Blog/wp-content/plugins/youtube-embed-plus/readme.txt

 **Your WordPress YouTube embed, YouTube gallery (channel and playlist), and even YouTube live stream can be customized in a wide variety of ways with this plugin.
 Here are a few recently added features:**

+* Compatible with the WordPress 5.0 Gutenberg block editor (it also stays backwards-compatible with the classic editor).
+Both the Gutenberg block selector and the Gutenberg classic block will show the YouTube wizard button.
+For the Gutenberg block selector, click on the (+) sign for the block editor list.
+The YouTube Wizard block is located under the "Embeds" category (make sure you choose "YouTube **Wizard**").
+See more on [how to embed a YouTube video, gallery, or livestream with the WordPress Gutenberg block editor here >>](https://www.embedplus.com/embed-youtube-video-gallery-livestream-wordpress-gutenberg-block-editor.aspx)
-* Privacy and Consent: Improved privacy and GDPR compliance options like YouTube no cookie, YouTube API restrictions, and a customizable GDPR consent message
+* Privacy and Consent - Improved privacy and GDPR compliance options like YouTube no cookie, YouTube API restrictions, and a customizable GDPR consent message
 * YouTube gallery capability (channel and playlist) – The ability to make playlist and channel embeds have a gallery layout.
 By default, the plugin can generate a grid-based [responsive playlist or channel gallery >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
 Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire YouTube channel or playlist.
 * YouTube gallery auto continuous play - embed a playlist or channel gallery and allow it to play one video after the next without requiring viewers to click a thumbnail
 * YouTube Live Stream - Given a link to a YouTube channel, the plugin wizard automatically finds a livestream if one is active in that channel and generates the embed code for you.
 On the settings page, you can also set defaults of what to automatically display if a live stream is not active at a given moment.
 For example, you can have your site display a gallery of a channel's entire video library so that users can have something to watch in the meantime.
 We hope it's a time saver.